 “There’s a path blazed,” said Blair Horner, executive director of New York Public Interest Research Group, referring to the city’s system.
 “The question is will they follow it.”

 This is the first article in a three-part series about the campaign finance system.
-Read the second article here.
+Read the rest of the series here.
 The reporting is supported by Solutions Journalism.
 City Limits is solely responsible for the content.